Mitch Lisle has been a personal trainer and manager at The Treadmill Gym in Halifax, West Yorkshire for the past five years.

 TRAINING WITH CMS:

 While he was on an apprenticeship at the gym, he was sent on a Level 2 Fitness Instructor course with CMS, held over three weekends at the Galpharm (now John Smith) Stadium in Huddersfield.
-This was followed by a 12-month Level 3 Certificate in Personal Training.
+This was followed by a 12-month Level 3 Diploma in Personal Training.

 As a self-employed personal trainer, Mitch trains clients of all ages from 18 to 60 plus.
 On a typical day, he has PT clients from 8am-12noon then PT clients and classes from 5pm-9pm.
 He also works shifts at the gym.